CayoPOliveira/TheGameOfLife/README.md

 python3 tgol.py
 ```

-Then you need to specify the size of an array NxN and one by one cells that starts alive.
+Then you need to specify the size of an array NxN.
+Put 'Y' if is a random board, else, you will need to specify one by one cells that starts alive.